danimedi/find_main_references/README.md

 The app follows the following steps:

-1. Transform the search query into a query with terms used by pubmed.
+1. Transform the search query into a query with terms used by PubMed.
 2. Obtain the PMIDs from this new “improved” query (also extract information like the titles and links).
 3. Obtain the references as PMIDs from these PMIDs of the searched